-SOLAR CHARGER PANEL -If Equipped
+SOLAR CHARGER PANEL

 The 10-watt roof-mounted solar charger panel uses the sun to help keep your house batteries charged.
-A charge indicator light is provided on the system monitor panel to show you when the solar panel is actively charging the house batteries.
+A charge indicator light is provided on the OnePlace[®] panel to show you when the solar panel is actively charging the house batteries.